chaoss/education/README.md

 # Introduction

 Welcome to the CHAOSS Onboarding Courses.
-The courses here provide guidelines that will help you start up your journey in open source and navigate through CHAOSS activities seamlessly.
+These courses provide guidelines that will help you start your journey in open source and seamlessly navigate through CHAOSS activities.

 ## Getting Started